hunvreus/jekyllplus/README.md

 - **Add widgets**:
   - Autocomplete from third party.
   - Map for coordinates and addresses.
-- **Improve the file picker**: in particular it seems to fail with a lot of images and shouldn't try to load directory content until opened.
-It would also be useful to support multi-files upload and selection, as well as folder creation.
+- **Improve the file picker**: add multi-files upload and selection, as well as folder creation.
 - **Offer image manipulation**: either through third party (CDN) and/or in-browser libraries (e.g cropping)
 - **Review caching strategy**: especially once collections are supported.
 - **Add support for GitHub pages status**: for build & errors (see https://developer.github.com/v3/repos/pages/).
 Then integrate Jekyll+ hosting.